mickdowling16/dowlings-bar-and-grill/README.md

 The user can book a table with the calender for a date in the future only, for a time between 12pm and 9pm.
 This is the times in which the bar serves food 7 days a week.
 The user can then select the number of people between 2 and 8.
 They can then add a message for a special request or query.
 The restuarant can cater for a max of 20 people per time slot.
 If there are already more than 20 people booked on a particular slot the user will be shown an error message and asked to try an alternative time.

 When this form is submitted, The page will update with a message to let the user know that the booking has been submitted and they will be contacted as soon as possible for confirmation.
 The admin will then get an email to dowlingsbarandgrill@gmail.com to let them know there has been a new booking.
-This booking them appears in the admin panel manage bookings.
+This booking then appears in the admin panel manage bookings.

 <details>
 <summary>Reservations</summary>